Frankovg/Frankovg/README.md

 # Hello world!, I'm Franco
 ### FullStack Web Developer || Industrial Designer

-🤠 My name is Franco Amoroso, I have studied Industrial Design at National University of Mar del Plata (Argentina), I am very curious and I am always learning something new.
+🤠 I have studied Industrial Design at National University of Mar del Plata (Argentina), I am very curious and I am always learning something new.

 🎓 My professional experience has been inclined towards branding and strategic design for points of purchase, having the most biggest corporations like L'Oréal Paris as clients.
 In Spain, I had the opportunity to work as a Graphic Designer working for advertising agencies.